Linear Dependent Type Theory for Quantum Programming Languages: Categorical structure

 \begin{definition} Given a functor $F : \EE \to \BB$, a morphism $f : B \to A$ of $\EE$ is said to be \emph{cartesian} if \begin{itemize} \item For every $g : C \to A$ in $\EE$ and $b : F(C) \to F(B)$ in $\BB$ such that $F(g) = F(f) \circ b$, there is a unique $u : C \to B$ such that $F(u) = b$ and $f \circ u = g$.

 \end{itemize} Given an arrow $a : X\to F(A)$ of $\BB$, we say that $f:B\to A$ is a \emph{cartesian lifting} of $a$ if $a=F(f)$ and $f$ is cartesian.
-We say that $F$ is a \emph{Grothendieck fibration} if every arrow $a : X \to F(A)$ has a cartesian lifting at $A$. \end{definition}
+We say that $F$ is a \emph{Grothendieck fibration}, or \emph{fibration} for short, if every arrow $a : X \to F(A)$ has a cartesian lifting at $A$. \end{definition}

 As the picture above suggests, cartesian arrows are akin to pullbacks.
 In fact, we have the following: